 5. Smbd also handles share mode and user mode authentication and authorization to protect shared files and print services by requiring passwords.

-6. Nmbd handles the name resolution and browsing parts of the four mentioned above and this is done by the help of NetBIOS
+6. Nmbd handles the name resolution and browsing parts of the four mentioned above, and this is done with the help of NetBIOS

 - Smbclient– Used from Unix system to connect to remote SMB share, file transfer, etc

 - Nmblookup – Used to find NetBIOS names on network, look their IP addresses.

 - Swat– Stands for Samba Web Administration Tool, used to configure samba remotely via a web browser.

 8. Samba 3.0 is being used these days.